 That doesn't mean you have to list every potential competitor in your business plan and explain how you’re going to win the contest with them, but you do have to list and explain how you’re going to deal with the potential threat of each type of competition at least.

 When you look at Writing the Financial Plan Section of the Business Plan, you'll see that you need to put together three financial statements:

 To do this, you need to figure out how much money you need to start and operate your business and make educated guesses about how much money your new business will bring during its first year of operation.

 There are two common mistakes people make when they're tackling this section of the business plan.

 The first is not being realistic about their expenses.
 People often leave out expenses entirely or underestimate the cost of particular expenses.
 Meticulous research will prevent this mistake.

 The second is being overly optimistic about your new business's prospects.
-Of course, you're hoping your new business will do well.
-You wouldn't choose to start it otherwise.
-But you mustn't let your optimism lead you to create overly rosy cash flow projections.
-Learn how to avoid this problem in 3 Methods of Sales Forecasting.
+You're hoping your new business will do well.
+You wouldn't choose to start it otherwise, but you mustn't let your optimism lead you to create overly rosy cash flow projections.

 If you write a business plan, use it to get a loan and never look at it again, you're wasting most of its value.
 A business plan is just that; a plan for how your new business is going to succeed.

 Treat it as your new business's first planning document and as you move through the startup period and beyond, edit and add to it as necessary.
 A pair of good first additions to your business plan is the Vision Statement and the Mission Statement; creating these will solidify your goals and make sure you don't get sidetracked.